Developing Sales Goals for the New Year

 Reviewing how your goals have changed over time is a key element of goal setting.
 Don’t be surprised if some of your goals look completely different the following year.
 In fact, this should be expected.
 Don’t let that discourage you; it just means you’re thinking about what’s best for your ever-changing sales career.

 If there’s anything sales has taught me, it’s that planning, perseverance, and passion are necessary to succeed.
 Set goals now that will help guide you through the next year.
 But don’t be afraid to reevaluate them 12 months later.
 This way, you can make sure they align with where your company needs to go to reach its full potential.
-Here’s to crushing those numbers in 2022 and beyond!
+Here’s to crushing those numbers next year!